-Bombardier faces possible double blow to its aerospace, railway businesses
+Bombardier's bad day: locked out of European rail merger & facing Cseries duties in U.S.

 The first hit on the Canadian company could come from Europe early Tuesday morning with the announcement of a possible deal to merge Germany's railway manufacturer Siemens with Alstom of France.

 Alstom acknowledged on Friday that it was in talks with its rival about a possible combination.
-Bombardier (TSX:BBD.B) is also believed to have talked to Alstom.
+Bombardier is also believed to have talked to Alstom.

 Published reports suggest a multibillion-dollar deal could be announced Tuesday that would leave Bombardier out in the cold.